timarkh/tsakorpus/docs/src_convertors.md

 * ``corpus_name`` -- the name of the corpus.
 During source conversion, this parameter is only used to determine the path to the corpus files.
 This field should be present in the general configuration file (``src_convertors/conf/conversion_settings.json``).

 * ``meta_filename`` -- the name of the metadata file.
 This file should be located in ``src_convertors/corpus/%corpus_name%/``.
-The file should have tab-delimited format where each line represents one source file, the first column contains the name of the file and other columns contain all the metadata, one column per metafield.
+CSV and Coma formats are recognized.
+In the case of CSV, the file should have tab-delimited format where each line represents one source file, the first column contains the name of the file and other columns contain all the metadata, one column per metafield.
+In the case of a Coma file, see also ``coma_meta_conversion`` parameter below.

 * ``meta_fields`` -- list of metafield names.
 The values for the listed fields should appear in the metadata file in the same order (value for the first field in the first column, and so on).
 The name of the first metafield should be ``filename``.
 In the metadata file, it corresponds to the first column that contains the name of the file being described by that line.